TommyJackson85/techfix_overlap/README-TESTING.md

     - and checkout page is open, with the form filled in correctly and the confirm checkout button available,
         - upon confirming the payment, I am redirected to the login page without a message.

-- Upon opening the bug reports and feature requests pages,
+- Upon opening the bug reports and feature requests listings pages,
     - I am provided with a search form and three drop down panels, with the first open.
     - The panels in order are are Done, Doing and To Do, splitting all posts by they current status.
 When each are opened they display the all the posts with the status category.
     - each panel has a number displayed next to the status category, correctly displaying the amount of posts it contains.